 A GIFT has to be for a special occasion such as a religious holiday, a birthday, a wedding, an anniversary, the birth of a child, etc. An AWARD has to be for an employment-related accomplishment such as outstanding service, exceeding safety standards, or employees’ providing suggestions.
 It is recognition of an employee’s overall contribution to the workplace not job performance based.

-Make sure the gift is a non-cash item; i.e. something that is tangible like a turkey at Christmas, books, DVD’s, shoes, etc .
-It MUST NOT NOT be cash otherwise it is a taxable benefit to your employee.
+Make sure the gift is a non-cash item; i.e. something that is tangible like a turkey at Christmas, books, DVD’s, shoes, etc. It MUST NOT NOT be cash otherwise it is a taxable benefit to your employee.
 Historically, CRA considered gift cards to be like cash and were taxable however in recent years they have changed their administrative policy which comes with added rules for ensuring they are not taxable to your employees.

 TIP: If you are not sure what type of gift or award to give your employees, give them a greeting card with a set dollar amount.
-When they buy what they want, in order to be reimbursed, they must produce the receipt with an expense report (if your company does expense reports).
-Alternatively, give them cash or a gift card and let them know if they don’t provide a receipt for their purchase, it will be taxable and reported on their T4.
+When they buy what they want, in order to be reimbursed, they must produce the receipt with an expense report (if your company does expense reports).).
+Alternatively, give them cash and let them know if they don’t provide a receipt for their purchase, it will be taxable and reported on their T4.